 Using the large cookie scoop, make a nice rounded cookie dough ball.
 If you do not have a cookie scoop like that, you could just use a ¼ cup measuring cup and then just roll the dough in your hands to make the cookie ball that way.

 Place each scoop a couple of inches from each other.
 If you want, add a few chocolate chips onto each cookie so they look prettier.
-Bake at 350 degrees for 12-15 minutes.
+Bake at 350°F for 12-15 minutes.
 They are done when the edges are just slightly brown.

-Place them about two inches apart on your cookie sheet that is lined with either a Artisan Silicone Baking Mat or parchment paper.
-Using the silicone mat or parchment paper helps keep from the dough from sticking and easy clean up.
-Who doesn't want easy clean up, right?
-Bake them at 350 degrees for 10-12 minutes.
+Place them about two inches apart on your cookie sheet that is lined with either a Silicone Baking Mat or parchment paper.
+Using the silicone mat or parchment paper helps keep the dough from sticking and makes for easy cleanup.
+Who doesn't want an easy cleanup, right?
+Bake the smaller cookies at 350°F for 10-12 minutes.

-Once the cookies are cooled, pour a glass of milk, grab a cookie and enjoy!
+Once the cookies are cooled, pour a glass of milk, grab a cookie, and enjoy!